Take advantage of bulk discounts of up to 20%. No code needed!

 What are the benefits of rice?

-Rice is a versatile food that offers multiple benefits:
+Rice is a versatile food that offers several benefits:

 • Energy source: Thanks to its high carbohydrate content, rice is perfect for gaining energy, especially for athletes.